|

 In essence the Bangkok Adrenaline script is my report card, or reference from a former employer so to speak and as such has now opened a whole new area of opportunity for me as I am being taken more seriously by those who matter.

 Funnily enough I spoke to 2 former agents the other day about working on seperate TV commercials.
-One thought I would be unavailable due to my success, the other was offering me a low paid, low level part as an extra and thought he was doing me a favour even when I offered him the advice that Bangkok Adrenaline was still in cinema, was making money, I wrote it and played a major role he failed to see the significance and started to tell me about the minor role he had in the movie E-tim thinking that was comparable, even though I too played a role of similar importance as him in E-tim as well.
+One thought I would be unavailable due to my success, the other was offering me a low paid, low level part as an extra and thought he was doing me a favour even when I offered him the advice that Bangkok Adrenaline was still in cinema, was making money, I wrote it and played a major role he failed to see the significance.
+Like people, not all agents are the same - try to get one that suits your personality and career outlook.

 Enough about agents for now, I have a lot more to say but I'll keep it for later.